-The Affordable Care Act requires most individuals in the United States (including children) to have some form of qualifying health insurance or pay a penalty in the form of a tax.
+The Affordable Care Act (ACA) requires most individuals in the United States (including children) to have some form of qualifying health insurance or pay a penalty in the form of a tax.

 - In 2016, the penalty will be $695 per person or 2.5% of income, whichever is higher ($347.50 per child under 18).

-Employer-sponsored health insurance, such as the medical coverage offered by Lowe’s, will satisfy this coverage requirement.
+Employer-sponsored health insurance, such as the medical coverage offered by Lowe’s, satisfies ACA’s coverage requirement.
 Certain government-sponsored coverage, such as Medicare, Medicaid, and the CHIP program (Children’s Health Insurance Program), as well as qualifying individual coverage, will also satisfy the requirement for those who are eligible.

-Lowe’s offers health coverage that meets the minimum standard.
-Part-time employees are able to enroll in a Preventive or Preventive Plus plan.
-The Preventive and Preventive Plus plans both meet minimum essential coverage and will satisfy the individual mandate.
+Lowe’s offers part-time health coverage that meets the minimum standard.
+Eligible part-time employees are able to enroll in a Preventive or Preventive Plus Plan through UnitedHealthcare.
+The Preventive and Preventive Plus Plans both meet minimum essential coverage and will satisfy the individual ACA mandate.

-However, these plans may not meet the minimum value standard and therefore part-time employees could still be eligible for a subsidy if they choose to enroll in the state or federal marketplace.
+However, these plans may not meet the minimum value standard.
+This means part-time employees could still be eligible for a subsidy if they choose to enroll in the state or federal marketplace.
 Please see the medical page for more information about these plans.

-The state and federal marketplaces have an annual enrollment window as well.
-Please note that outside of this annual enrollment window, the only time employees can enroll in the state or federal marketplace is with a healthcare.gov qualified status change.
-Please note that the qualified status changes for healthcare.gov are different from the qualified changes allowed by Lowe’s.
+Like Lowe’s, the state and federal marketplaces have an Annual Enrollment window as well.
+Note that outside of this Annual Enrollment window, the only time employees can enroll in the state or federal marketplace is with a healthcare.gov qualified status change.
+Qualified status changes for healthcare.gov are different from the qualified changes allowed by Lowe’s.